Category Archives: English Version

 This image has an empty alt attribute; its file name is Vietnam-War-Ishikawa-Bunyo-006-1024x665.jpg

-My battalion had just finished the supplementary training at Huynh Van Luong Training Center and then was ordered to get ready for a sudden operation at Dau Tieng, Tri Tam District.
+My battalion had just finished the supplementary training at Huynh Van Luong Training Center.
+Then, it was ordered to get ready for a sudden operation at Dau Tieng, Tri Tam District.
 We were attached to the Armored Cavalry Regiment of the US 1st Infantry Division (the Big Red One).
-From the training center, we were transported to Ben Tranh village next to the famous Michelin rubber plantation.
+From the training center, we were transported to Ben Tranh village, next to the famous Michelin rubber plantation.
 The American regiment had been at the gate of the training center with dozens of heavy tanks and APCs[1].

 Continue reading Mom Won’t Be Home Tonight